-Eighthly, the method of universal doubt is a leap in the dark.
+Eightly, the method of universal doubt is a leap in the dark.
 If we have been able to determine a list of precise consequences of universal doubt, we also have presupposed our account of the structure of human knowledge and of the polymorphism that besets it.
 But that account is not indubitable.
 At most, it is true as a matter of fact.
 Accordingly, to accept the criterion of indubitability is to deprive oneself of the means of ascertaining what precisely that criterion implies; and to accept a criterion without being able to determine its precise implications is to make a leap in the dark.

-Ninthly, while the consequences of universal doubt will come to light in the long run, the proximate results of the method will be arbitrary and illusory.
+Ninthly, while the congrequences of universal doubt will come to light in the long run, their proximate the proximate results of the may method will be arbitrary and illusory.
 Proximate results will be arbitrary, for the exact implications of the method are unknown.
-Moreover, proximate results will be illusory.
+Moreover, they proximate results will be illusory.
 For doubting affects, not the underlying texture and fabric of the mind, but only the explicit judgments that issue from it.
-One can profess in all sincerity to doubt all that can be doubted, but one cannot abolish at a stroke the past development of one's mentality, one's accumulation of insights, one's prepossessions and prejudices, one's habitual orientation in life.
-So one will have little difficulty in seeing that the views of others are very far from being indubitable; at the same time, because the doubt is applied arbitrarily, one's own rooted convictions not merely will survive but also will be illuminated with the illusory splendor of having passed unscathed through an ordeal that the views of others could not stand.
+One can profess in all sincereity to doubt all that can be doubted, but one cannot abolish at a stroke the past development of one's mentality, one's accumulation of insights, one's prepassessions and prejudices, one's habitual orientation in life.
+So one will have little difficulty in seeing that the views of others are very far from being indubitable; states some time, the arbitrariness, standing Herve rooted contictions of at the same time, because the doubt is applied arbitrarily, one's own rooted convictions will 1. rill illuminated not merely survive but also will be confirmed with the illusory splendor of having passed unscathed through an ordeal that the views of others could not stand.
 Accordingly, it will be only in the long run that the full implications of universal doubt will come to light, when the method has been applied by many persons with quite different initial convictions.